QuintyHH/NASA-to-MARS-next.js/README.md

 I wasn't really sure if I should build the rovers to roam one after the other on a move-per-move basis (ex: Rover1, Rover2, Rover1, Rover2, etc..) or one after the others before it finished all their moves (ex: Rover1, Rover1, Rover1, Rover1, Rover2, Rover2, Rover2, Rover2 ).
 So the user can choose which mode they preffer.
   - Sequential: This mode allows the rovers to move in a R1-R1-R1-R2-R2-R2 pattern.
   - Parallel: This mode allows the rovers to move in a R1-R2-R1-R2-R1-R2 pattern.

+ Once a mode is chosen, a user can commit by clicking the `Update Mode` button.

+### File Manager

+A user can opt to either upload a new routes file (it needs to somewhat respect the file formatting), or reload the last file run.
+By default, the program comes with the default `movements.csv` file already preloaded.

+### The Console

+The console on the left side of the screen logs the activity of each rover.

+### Mission Control

+Once the grid is set, the mode is chosen, and routes have been established, there is only one thing left.
+Launch the mission!
+This will allow the rovers to go on their merry ways.
+Once a mission has been started, most of the UI gets disabled, but of course, you can still abort mission mid-way!

 ## To-Do's

-If I had more time, I would abstract the styles away.
-Normally, I would use a combination of Material-UI and Styled-components, but in this case, I went full vanilla.
+- If I had more time, I would abstract the styles away in separate files.
-At the time of writing this, I didn't have enough time to build the Unit Tests, hopefully I will do so soon.
+- At the time of writing this, I didn't have enough time to build the Unit Tests, hopefully I will do so soon.
+- Create a Manual navigation mode.
+Fairly simple to do, but time was limited.